CASIO fx-9700GE

 Notes: When one compares this calculator with one of the early CASIO Graphing Calculators such as the CASIO fx-7000G, it is hard to imagine how anyone could get any proper work done on the older ones.
 It feels like the early graphical possibilities were more a gadget than something actually useful.

 This calculator however makes excellent use of the possibilities of a graphical display and a more modern user interface.
 First steps towards a newer and better user interface can be seen in the earlier CASIO fx-8700G.
 The CASIO fx-9700GE has some refinements.
 When the calculator is switched on, an "icon menu" shows the available calculation modes.
-The "PRE"-key is replaced by an "EXIT"-key; every calculation mode has a "SET UP" screen where its behaviour can be changed.
-Specific modules such as the built-in text editor can be stopped using the "QUIT" function.
+The PRE key is replaced by an EXIT key; every calculation mode has a SETUP screen where its behaviour can be changed.
+Specific modules such as the built-in text editor can be stopped using the QUIT function.

 Table screen dump Functionally this calculator is quite nice as well.
 I especially like the Table function, where any particular function can be viewed in a table for a defined range of input values.
 Especially nice is the Table function for recursive functions (see the implemtation of (n+1)! on the right).
 A very nice function to play with and study any particular recursive function definition.